-The popularity of protective breathing masks has grown steadily since the outbreak of severe acute respiratory syndrome (SARS) in 2002.
+The popularity of protective breathing masks has grown steadily since the outbreak of severe acute respiratory syndrome (SARS) in 2002m more recently with Covid-19, the coronavirus.
 But the use of a protective mask dates back nearly a century, to when a pandemic of influenza (1918-1920) killed up to 5% of the world’s population.
 Since that time, scientists have debated whether wearing a mask can help prevent the spread of viruses.
 Today, most agree that the highest-quality protective masks play a role in an infection-control strategy that includes regular hand-washing.
 However, the most common masks do very little.

 Face masks and dust masks

 Surgical, dental and medical masks are all examples of face masks.
 Dust masks are similar but designed for construction and cleanup activities.
 Both types are among the most common and least expensive forms of personal breathing protection.
 These masks may partially block large airborne particles containing viruses and bacteria from reaching your mouth and nose.
 They may also provide partial protection to those around you by preventing your saliva and respiratory secretions from escaping — when you breathe or sneeze.

 Though these masks may block large droplets, they have two significant shortcomings:

 - They do not filter or block smaller particles that are transmitted by coughing or sneezing, including ultrafine particles, and …

 - They offer only limited protection — they do not fit tightly enough on the face to protect a person from breathing or projecting many airborne pollutants.